 It worked!
 After six months, the walkers’ brains worked more efficiently, which correlated with improved performance on cognitive tests.

 It goes to show that every bit helps, even if it’s only an hour a day a few times a week.
 Of course, the effects may have been even stronger with more exercise.
-By tracking your cognitive performance and physical activity over time, you can discover if days with exercise put you at your cognitive best, and monitor for long-term brain changes as you move forward with a fitness plan.
+By tracking your cognitive performance and physical activity over time, you can discover if exercise is helping you be at you at your cognitive best, and monitor for long-term brain changes as you move forward with a fitness plan.